Wisdom Teeth Removal in Edmonton

 How do I Know if I Need My Wisdom Teeth Removed?

 At Oliver Park Dental we typically recommend that our patients be evaluated early on for wisdom teeth issues – ideally, in their mid-teenage years.
-Catching problems before they become especially serious is the best way to prevent more widespread damage and achieve the optimal results from treatment.
-Keep in mind that a comprehensive exam is the only way for patients of any age to know the full extent of their situation and for your dentist to make appropriate treatment recommendations.
+Catching problems before they become serious is the best way to prevent more widespread damage and achieve the optimal results from treatment.
+Keep in mind that a comprehensive exam is the only way for patients of any age to know the full extent of their situation and for the dentist to make appropriate treatment recommendations.

 How Does Wisdom Teeth Removal Work?